middlec000/middlec000.github.io/index.md

 # About Me
 ## Education
 * MS Applied Mathematics from Eastern Washington University, June 2021
-* BS Mathematics from Western Washington Universtiy, December 2017
+* BS Mathematics from Western Washington University, December 2017

 ## Interests
 * Personalized Medicine - Each one of us is different.
 We often present different symptoms for the same condition and we respond differently to the same medicine.
-Data is the answer - we need to learn what information determines these differences and find ways to collect it non-invasively.
+Data is the answer - we need to learn what information determines these differences and find ways to collect it passively.
-* Homelessness Prevention - Preventing individauls from experiencing homelessness is more humane and cost effective than waiting to assist people only after they have lost their homes.
+* Homelessness Prevention - Preventing individuals from experiencing homelessness is more humane and cost effective than waiting to assist people only after they have lost their homes.
 * Data Science Tools - I am always learning new tools to help me investigate and visualize data, fit models, and present results.
 * Outdoors - Currently living in Alpine, Wyoming and enjoying exploring the surrounding mountains by foot and ski.